OMirzaei/TriFlow/README.md

 •	Users/Analysts can normalize scores to their arbitrary ranges. <br />
 •	The efficiencies of scripts have been improved. <br />

-Follow this link for more detailed information regarding Dalvik Executable Format: https://source.android.com/devices/tech/dalvik/dex-format
+Follow this link for more detailed information regarding Dalvik Executable format: https://source.android.com/devices/tech/dalvik/dex-format

 COPYRIGHT NOTICE:
 --------------------------